-The Cray XC40 supercomputer
+The Cray XC40 supercomputing system

-Our supercomputer consists of three main systems - an identical pair of machines and a single larger system in a new purpose-built data centre nearby.
+Our supercomputer consists of three main systems - an identical pair of machines and a single larger system in a purpose-built data centre nearby.
 The twin identical machines provide a highly resilient capability for running time-critical operational weather forecasts, whereas the third system provides research, development and collaboration capabilities.

 Facts and big numbers

-Our three new Cray XC40 supercomputers:
+Our three Cray XC40 supercomputing systems:

 - Are capable of over 14,000 trillion arithmetic operations per second – that’s more than 2 million calculation per second for every man, woman and child on the planet.